-To align the interests of management with those of our stockholders, certain of our executives and nonemployee directors (the "Covered Persons") are required to hold a specific level of equity ownership as outlined below (1).
+To align the interests of management with those of our stockholders, certain of our executives and nonemployee directors (the "Covered Persons") are required to hold a specific level of equity ownership as outlined below(1).

-POSITION STOCK OWNERSHIP MULTIPLE SHARES INCLUDED CEO Five times base salary Stock purchased on the open market; Other NEOs Two times base salary Stock obtained through stock option exercises or pursuant to any Company stock purchase plan; Non-Executive Directors Five times annual cash retainer Restricted stock and RSUs subject to time and service conditions only (i.e., excluding those still subject to performance conditions); Deferred stock units; Stock held in a 401(k) or other similar vehicle (2); and Stock beneficially owned in a trust, by a spouse and/or minor children.
+POSITION STOCK OWNERSHIP MULTIPLE SHARES INCLUDED CEO NEOs, EVPs and SVPs Five times base salary Two times base salary Stock purchased on the open market Stock obtained through stock option exercise or pursuant to any Company Stock purchase plan; Non-Employee Directors Five times annual cash retainer Restricted stock and RSUs subject to time and service conditions only (i.e., excluding those still subject to performance conditions); Deferred stock units; Stock held in a 401(k) or other similar vehicle (2), and Stock beneficially owned in a trust, by a spouse and/or minor children.